PanCakeConnaisseur/user_backend_sql_raw/README.md

 ### Queries
 - The queries use named parameters.
 You have to use the exact names as shown in the examples.
 For example to retrieve the hash for a user the query named `get_password_hash_for_user` will be used.
 Adjust it to your custom SQL query and simply put `:username` where you are referring to the username of the user trying to login.
-- All queries must return at most one column (but most queries use only the first anyway)
+- For all queries that read data, only the first column is interpreted
+- Two queries need a little bit of attention
-- `user_exists` should return a boolean.
+    1. `user_exists` should return a boolean.
 See the example on how to do this properly.
-- `get_users` is a query that searches for users and does pattern matching, therefore it should contain a `ILIKE` (`I` for case insensitive)
+    2. `get_users` is a query that searches for users and does pattern matching, therefore it should contain an `ILIKE` (`I` for case insensitive)
         - must not already have a `LIMIT` or `OFFSET`.
 They will be added to the end of your query by this app
         - specify the `LIKE` without `%`, they will be added by the app.
 This is (unfortunately) necessary because of how prepared statements work.
 Again, see the example.

 ## Security